NinVoido/spotify-vpn/doc/man-sections/server-options.rst

       server-bridge [nogw]

-  If ``--server-bridge`` is used without any parameters, it will enable a DHCP-proxy mode, where connecting OpenVPN clients will receive an IP address for their TAP adapter from the DHCP server running on the OpenVPN server-side LAN.
+  If ``--server-bridge`` is used without any parameters, it will enable a DHCP-proxy mode, where connecting spotify clients will receive an IP address for their TAP adapter from the DHCP server running on the spotify server-side LAN.
 Note that only clients that support the binding of a DHCP client with the TAP adapter (such as Windows) can support this mode.
 The optional :code:`nogw` flag (advanced) indicates that gateway information should not be pushed to the client.